 I've left the comments to my original post below, but feel free to add to them.
 Here are a few things to think about to help raise the bar on the quality of work being shared.

-Your Galleries: Using somebody else's work and suggesting it's your own, right off the back, besides being unethical and illegal, is idiotic.
+Your Galleries: Using somebody else's work and suggesting it's your own, right off the bat, besides being unethical and illegal, is idiotic.
 Sure, you might get a client or two, but what happens when you can't deliver?
-What happens when your client is thoroughly pissed off, because their album doesn't look anything like what you convinced them you could do?
+What happens when your client is thoroughly pissed off because their album doesn't look anything like what you convinced them you could do?

 "Don't shoot over my shoulder, because you won't learn anything.
 I'd rather you photographed me capturing the image, so you remember what I'm teaching.
 Plus, if all of you from this area run images of the same couple, it challenges your own credibility."

-Stock Photo Images: Okay, so in theory, if you bought the rights and include a photo credit, you're on safe ground.
+Stock Photo Images: Okay, so in theory, if you bought the rights and included a photo credit, you're on safe ground.
 NOT!
-Sorry, I don't buy it, because this is about photography and every image shared is automatically assumed to belong to the artist doing the promoting.
+I use stock images all the time for illustrations on my blog posts.
+I pay for them, and I always give the photographer credit.
+But, everything changes when you're a photographer and using images to show your work.
+Every image shared on your website is automatically assumed to belong to the artist doing the promoting.

-I ran across a photographer last year who used stock photos throughout his brochure, price list and then mixed in a few in his galleries!
-No photo credits anywhere and he actually tried to tell me he wasn't suggesting it was his work, just creating effective advertising!
-If you know me well, then you know I used all the four-letter words I have in my vocabulary in my response!
+I ran across a photographer a few years ago who used stock photos throughout his brochure, price list and then mixed in a few in his galleries!
+No photo credits anywhere, and he tried to tell me he wasn't suggesting it was his work, just creating effective advertising!
+That's just not acceptable!

 Work to build your skill set and show only your very best work.
 Share only "wow" images in your galleries - images so good that you'd only have to show a single photograph to get hired!
 Learn the craft so you can capture stunning images under any conditions.
 There are so many resources for you at conventions, in traveling workshops, online and in print.
 Don't settle for mediocrity and obviously NEVER claim work that isn't your own.